A boundary driven generalised contact process with exchange of particles: Hydrodynamics in infinite volume: Introduction

-The hydrodynamic limit of a class of jumps, births and deaths processes has been studied in \cite{dfl1,dfl2}: the combination of the Symmetric Simple Exclusion Process and of a Glauber dynamics to model the annihilation and creation of particles led to reaction-diffusion equations.
-The density and current large deviations have then been proved respectively in \cite{jlv, BL12}.
-All the dynamics considered in these papers evolve on a one-dimensional bounded interval.
+The hydrodynamic limit of a class of jump, birth and death processes has been studied in \cite{dfl1,dfl2}: the combination of the Symmetric Simple Exclusion Process and of a Glauber dynamics in dimension 1 to model the annihilation and creation of particles led to a reaction-diffusion equation.
+The density and current large deviations have then been proved for the dynamics evolving on a torus and on a one-dimensional bounded interval in contact with reservoirs respectively in \cite{jlv, BL12}; there, the lower bound of the large deviations principle was obtained only for smooth trajectories, and for birth and the death rates that were monotone, concave functions.

+To our knowledge, the present paper is the first work about hydrodynamics of an interacting particle system evolving in an \textit{infinite} volume with boundary stochastic reservoirs and leading to \textit{a system} of reaction-diffusion equations.
+The natural questions that emerge after the hydrodynamic limit are fluctuations and large deviations with respect to the expected limit.
+Nonequilibrium fluctuations of interacting particle systems have only been derived for few one-dimensional dynamics.
+It is one of the main open problems in the field.
+We now plan to study phase transitions, hydrostatics, and large deviations for our model.

+Our set-up is the following.
+The non-conservative dynamics that we consider evolves in the infinite cylinder

+In the bulk of $\Lambda_N$, particles evolve according to the superposition of the CPRS (which is non-conservative) and of an exchange dynamics (which is conservative).
+The latter satisfies a detailed balance condition with respect to a family of Gibbs measures.
+The reservoirs defining the movements of populations at the infinite boundary

+of $\Lambda_N$ are modelled by a reversible birth and death process.
+The full dynamics keeps fixed the value of the density at the boundary.
+We have therefore to face the difficulty of non reversibility in the bulk combined with the fact that the stationary measures are not explicitly known.